 The Fury Barn appears again in the Jim Davis Western "The Gambler Wore a Gun" in 1961, seen from an angle that's similar to the one used in "Fury," a few shots up from here.

-Another shot from "The Gambler Wore a Gun" again shows the proximity of the new Fury House to the barn.
-The new house was not used in the TV show "Fury," and the angles used in the show, which aired from 1955-1960, indicate the producers were careful to avoid shooting the house.
+Another shot from "The Gambler Wore a Gun" again shows the proximity of the new Fury Barn House to the barn.
+The new house had a minor role as Packy's house in later seasons of the TV show "Fury," but most of the angles used in the show, which aired from 1955-1960, suggest that when the Fury Barn was being filmed for "Fury," the crew was careful to avoid shooting the house.

 Sterling Hayden opens the gate to his ranch in "Valerie"

 Some of the most interesting shots in "Valerie" are filmed from a vantage point near the top of Cactus Hill, where a gate was set up to represent the entrance to the Garth Ranch.

 Here's a shot of the same background area almost two years later, in the TV show "Black Saddle."
 The white building is the Fury Barn House, and the Fury Barn can also be seen, although it's harder to make out.